Percutaneous Nephrolithotomy (PCNL)

 Percutaneous Access

 The preferred entry is posteriorly, along the calyceal axis, through the papilla (Brödel's relatively avascular line).
+The kidney's axis is oblique and dorsally inclined (the upper pole more medial and posterior), so a posterior calyx lies ~30° off the vertical when the patient is prone, with the poles offset ~10° cranially/caudally — the anatomic basis for the C-arm angulation below.
 A hydrophilic glide wire is the preferred initial wire.
 Over-advancement of the dilator/sheath is the most common serious access error, risking collecting-system trauma and haemorrhage.

 | Access | Best for | Trade-offs |